ztuowen/PelePhysics/Docs/cvode/source/CvodeInPP.rst

     SUITESPARSE_DIR=PathToSuiteSparse/

-All of these flags are used in ``$PELE_PHYSICS_HOME/ThirdPartyThirdParty/Make.ThirdParty``.
+All of the flags discussed in this subection are used in ``$PELE_PHYSICS_HOME/ThirdPartyThirdParty/Make.ThirdParty``.

 The input file
 ^^^^^^^^^^^^^^^^^^^^^^^^

-If DVODE has been enabled in the ``GNUmakefile``, no modifications of the input files are required.
-If CVODE is selected, then the original input files will trigger a dense direct solve without Analytical Jacobian.
+If DVODE has been enabled via the ``GNUmakefile``, no modifications to the original input file ``inputs.3d`` are required because there is only one linear solver available in that case.
+If CVODE is selected, then the original input file will trigger a dense direct linear solve without Analytical Jacobian.
 Three main keywords control the algorithm.

 - ``reactor_type`` enable to switch from a CV reactor (``=1``) to a CVH reactor (``=2``).